Applying for APC funding

 The Library holds two budgets to cover the cost of a publisher's APC.
 First, for any researchers contracted at the University who are in receipt of a research grant from UKRI, we are provided with a block grant for UKRI to cover the cost of Gold OA to support compliance with the UKRI OA Policy.
 The University also has its own separate budget for APCs, for any articles not supported by UKRI research funding.

 Please note that applications to the UKRI APC budget must be for fully OA or transformative journals.
-We will no longer approve applications to pay for publishing in hybrid journals (journals containing both open access and subscription content), unless the hybrid journal is part of a publishing sector-wide agreement to become a transformative journal.
+UKRI will not pay for publishing in hybrid journals (journals containing both open access and subscription content), unless the hybrid journal is part of a publishing sector-wide agreement to become a transformative journal.
 Please also note that if a journal is part of the University's Read and Publish Agreements then an APC application is unnecessary (unless our deal only partly covers the APC cost of a specific journal).

 APC Application Form and Process